top of page

 Silver Beige

 Silver beige is a brown poodle with two copies of the progressive greying gene.
 They are born darker brown and will fade to a very light tan color with age.
+Like all progressive greying colors, the final color result ends up on a spectrum, with some lighter and some darker.
 Noses, eye rims, and lips are brown.

 Patterns